 - How to get around Shikinejima Island

 - Best time to visit Tokyo’s Shikinejima Island

 - Day 1 on Shikinejima Island

 1. How to get to Shikinejima from Tokyo

-There are basically 3 ways to get to Shikinejima from Tokyo.
-Choose the best option that suits your itinerary and budget the most below!
+There are basically two ways to get to Shikinejima from Tokyo by ferry or by plane.
+Choose the best option that suits your itinerary and budget from the optioned mentioned below!

 1. High-speed Jet ferry service (From Takeshiba Pier)